What Will I See as I travel the Route

 Sticking to the route is the safe option, but going off route can be a huge bonus in terms of Scenery and the wildlife.

-The East and North coasts have plenty on offer, they may lack in scenery but if you take time to look and find out you will be amazsed what there is.
+The East and North coasts have plenty on offer, they may lack scenery but if you take time to look and find out you will be amazed at what there is.

 Wildlife is in abundance and changes as does the time of year you should be able to see deer, squirrels, pine martens, birds of prey, seabirds, and sea mammals such as dolphins, whales and seals.

-Of course there are also loads of sheep and the iconic Highland coos, but remember many of these animals can easily be on the road around the next corner.
+Of course, there are also loads of sheep and the iconic Highland Coo’s, but remember many of these animals can easily be on the road around the next corner.

 The entire route is filled with other things to see and do.
 You can go hiking, golfing, visit castles, heritage sites, prehistoric sites, a geological park, museums, beaches, whisky distilleries, and so much more.

-The West has stunning scenery, the North has tremendous coastline and wild sea bird, just for starters.
+The West has stunning scenery, the North has a tremendous coastline and wild sea bird, just for starters.
 The East has a stunning coastline and terrific, places to visit.
-It is full of History and culture, and to venture slightly inland gives an extra scense of the Highlands.
-The Low road although not given enough coverage still has plenty to offer, you just need to look….
+It is full of history and culture, and to venture slightly inland gives an extra sense of the Highlands.

 If you go by the North Coast 500, the starting point is Inverness Castle.

 Although Inverness Castle is a nice looking building it is certainly not what you would call an ‘Impressive’ place as far as Castles go.

-We prefer Culloden due to its Historical importance to the Highlands, Scottish, UK and European History changed after the Battle, and the importance of Culloden should not be underestimated.
+We prefer Culloden due to its historical importance to the Highlands, Scottish, UK and European History which changed after the Battle, and the importance of Culloden should not be underestimated.